jthaden/trumpeter-db/README.md

 is, it was submitted as a reply to another Trumpet), it will contain a foreign key reference to the trumpet_id that is being replied to under the foreign key reply_trumpet_id.

-**ReTrumpets** are "copies" of Trumpets that can be resubmitted into the system by users.
+**Retrumpets** are "copies" of Trumpets that can be resubmitted into the system by users.
 As such, retrumpets share all data values
 (likes, replies, etc) with the copied trumpet, and only consist of a unique retrumpet_id and the id of the "retrumpeter", user_id.